determined-ai/determined/docs/integrations/notification/_index.rst

  Notifications
 ###############

-Monitoring experiment status is a vital part of working with Determined.
-In order to integrate Determined into your existing workflows, you can make use of webhooks to update other systems, receive emails, slack messages, and more when an experiment is updated.
+Monitoring experiment status is crucial when working with Determined.
+To integrate Determined into your existing workflows, you can use :ref:`workload-alerting` through webhooks.
+This feature allows you to receive timely updates about your experiments via various channels such as email, Slack messages, or other systems.

+Workload alerting is particularly useful for real-time monitoring, debugging, and custom notifications.
+For example, you can configure alerts to trigger as soon as specific events occur in your experiments, rather than waiting for tasks to reach final states like "Completed" or "Error".

 Webhooks such as tasklog webhooks are useful for real-time monitoring, debugging, custom notifications, and integration with other systems.
 For example, using ``Tasklog``, you could get